|L. v. Beethoven||Fidelio||Marzellina|

 In 2007 she joined the ensemble of the Braunschweig State Theater, where she sang roles including Gilda, Musetta, Blondchen, Sophie (Die Rosenkavalier), Countess Stasi (Die Csárdásfürstin), Cardillac's daughter (Cardillac), Eurilla (Orlando Paladino), and the breeches role of Ippolito in the German premiere of Johann Simon Mayr's Fedra.
 The repertoire she built up in Braunschweig quickly led to opportunities for important guest engagements in internationally acclaimed houses and festivals across Europe, including principal roles at the Bavarian State Opera, Aalto Theater Essen, Semperoper Dresden, Cologne Opera, Angers-Nantes Opéra, Teatro La Fenice, Garsington Opera, the Bregenz Festival and the prestigious Munich Biennale.

-Rebecca Nelsen is currently an ensemble member at the Vienna Volksoper, where she regularly sings Violetta, Pamina, Susanna, Grete, and Adele, among others.
+Rebecca Nelsen is currently an ensemble member at the Vienna Volksoper, where she regularly sings Violetta, Pamina, Susanna, Grete, and Adele, among other roles.
 She regularly appears on the concert platform and has been heard with the Cleveland Orchestra, the Pittsburgh Symphony, and the Bochum Symphony, to name a few.
 She has an extensive discography and can be heard in Radek (ORF), Fedra (Oehms Classics), Momo Creation (iTunes) and The Brothers (CPO).
 She has also recorded the Songs of Walter Arlen with the Gramola label.

 Soprano Rebecca Nelsen will make her role debut as Eurydike in the new production of Jacques Offenbach’s Orpheus in der Unterwelt at the Vienna Volksoper this Sunday!
 Toi toi toi Rebecca!